-The motor must be to function at reduced speed.
+The engine must be able to function at reduced speed.

-When the motor is in the water the cooling must be effected by the motors own circulating pump.
+When the motor is in the water the cooling must be effected by the motor's own circulating pump.
 External pick-ups or water pick-ups attached or affixed to the boat or motor are prohibited.

-An efficient gear changing system giving forward, neutral and astern movement is compulsory.
-The control handle for the gear changing system, ready for use must be within reach of the driver.
+An efficient control handle giving forward, neutral and astern movements is compulsory.
+The control handle for reverse gear, ready for use, must be within reach of the driver.
 Astern manoeuvring of the boat must be possible by selection of reverse gear only.

 The manual starter must ensure a quick and easy start without external aids.
-It must be used as it was supplied by the manufacturer, no adjustments or alterations being allowed.
-The motor must be fitted with operating cord actuated safety cut-out switch.
-The length of the operating cord must not exceed 1,5metres.
+The motor must be fitted with an operating cord actuated safety cut-out switch.
+The length of the operating cord must not exceed 1.5 metres.
 The "kill switch" and lanyard must be attached to the driver and plugged in during a race at all times.
-Failing to abide by this rule will entail disqualification from the event.
+Failing to abide by this rule will lead to disqualification from the event.

-A boat, motor or any part thereof that is irreparably damaged due to no fault of the competitor may be replaced during an event at the discretion of the OOD.
+A boat, motor or any part there-of that is irreparably damaged due to no fault of the competitor, may be replaced during an event at the discretion of the OOD.
 All replaced items must be made available for inspection if so requested.
 All relevant racing numbers must be correct on the replaced equipment.
 The replacing motor must be sealed in accordance with the rules and the old motor must be placed in the impound area for inspection.

-All costs pertaining to the stripping of additional will be carried by the competitor in question.
+All costs pertaining to the stripping of additional equipment, will be carried by the competitor in question.

-All leading edges of the gear case may not be tampered with.
+All leading edges of the gearbox may not be tampered with.
 Only normal wear and tear is acceptable.
-The tolerance for this wear ad tear is limited to 5mm.
-A stainless steel cover, with the same characteristics as an original gearbox can be used to protect the leading edges.
+The tolerance for this wear and tear is limited to 5mm.
+A stainless steel cover, with the same characteristics as an original gearbox, can be used to protect the leading edges.